nuthanan06/Tic-Tac-Toe-Robot/README.md

 4. Configure values depending on distances in main.c.

 # Collaborators
-Special thanks to Nuthanan Tharmarajah, Clark Dimond, James Kurian, Ayan Kabir Chowdhury for aiding in the process.
+Special thanks to Nuthanan Tharmarajah, Clark Dimond, James Kurian, Ayan Kabir Chowdhury for developing the project.